btqdesign/intellego/wp-content/plugins/use-any-font/readme.txt

 = Which font format does plugin accepts ? =

-Currently, ttf, otf font format are accepted.
+Currently, ttf, otf, woff font format are accepted.

 = What is the max font file size ? =

-Font file upto 10MB is acceptable.
+Font file upto 15MB is acceptable.
 However, we suggest you to use smaller ones as far as possible.
 The font file size directly affects your site load time.

-= Mentioned 10 MB here but in font upload section it says less.
+= Mentioned 15 MB here but in font upload section it says less.
 Why ? =

-Ya, our plugin accept upto 10 MB font file but your wordpress installation have limitation for file size.
+Ya, our plugin accept upto 15 MB font file but your wordpress installation have limitation for file size.
 Please check this link to increase it http://www.wpbeginner.com/wp-tutorials/how-to-increase-the-maximum-file-upload-size-in-wordpress/

 = Does it works with multiple fonts ? =